go-swagger/go-swagger/docs/generate/model.md

           --allow-template-override                                               allows overriding protected templates
           --skip-validation                                                       skips validation of spec prior to generation
           --dump-data                                                             when present dumps the json for the template generator instead of generating files
+          --strict-responders                                                     Use strict type for the handler return value
           --with-expand                                                           expands all $ref's in spec prior to generation (shorthand to --with-flatten=expand)
           --with-flatten=[minimal|full|expand|verbose|noverbose|remove-unused]    flattens all $ref's in spec prior to generation (default: minimal, verbose)